gmc-code/PC-microbit-micropython/docs/lessons2/movement.rst

             .. tab-item:: Q2

-                Modify the code above to display and up arrow for tilting the top up and a down arrow for tilting the bottom down.
+                Modify the code above to display an up arrow for tilting the top down and a down arrow for tilting the bottom down.

                 .. code-block:: python